2020 cohort includes mixed reality, AI, and remote sensing solutions

 “The do-or-die urgency that startup companies operate with is precisely what leads to the groundbreaking innovations that our customers need,” said Matt Dew, SAIC chief solutions architect.
 “It is also what makes them amenable to accepting the mentorship and guidance that SAIC can offer.”

-Andrew Seely, SAIC solutions vice president and Techstars program mentor, said SAIC’s involvement in the program generates a significant value exchange that couldn’t happen otherwise.
+Andrew Seely, chief solutions architect and vice president in SAIC's National Security and Space Sector and Techstars program mentor, said SAIC’s involvement in the program generates a significant value exchange that couldn’t happen otherwise.

 “These companies gain important contextual understanding from a partner like SAIC,” Seely said.
 “And our own mission benefits from a future partner that could augment our solutions and services we deliver to our customers.”